lindbrook/cholera/README.md

 ![](man/figures/README-walk7-1.png)

+### "expected" pump neighborhoods

-You can also explore "expected" neighborhoods:
+You can also explore "expected" neighborhoods.

+You can color roads by neighborhood.

 ``` r
 plot(neighborhoodWalking(case.set = "expected"))